 When a person blows into the breath testing machine, alcohol molecules that may be in the breath absorb some of the infra-red light as it passes through the sample chamber tube.
 This means that less infra-red light strikes the detector than before the breath with the alcohol molecules entered the sample chamber tube.
 The light measurement is also converted to an electrical signal, and is calculated by the breath test machine’s software and converted to a BAC that is given in conformance of grams of alcohol per 210 liters of breath.

-Although breath testing machines are relied upon by law enforcement agencies for evidence in DUI cases, these machines are prone to error.
-For instance, the Intoxilyzer®
+Although breath testing machines are relied upon by law enforcement agencies for evidence in DUI cases, these machines are susceptible to error like any other machine or device.
+For instance, the Intoxilyzer® 9000:

 - may not have been properly certified as required by Colorado law;